apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 1. All state needed to upload a part, complete an upload or abort an upload must be contained within or retrievable from an upload handle.

-1. If an upload handle is marshalled to another process, then, if the receiving process has the correct permissions, it may participate in the upload, by uploading one or more parts, by completing an upload, and/or by aborting the upload.
+1. That handle MUST be serializable; it MUST be deserializable to different processes executing the exact same version of Hadoop.

+1. different hosts/processes MAY upload different parts, sequentially or simultaneously.
+The order in which they are uploaded to the filesystem MUST NOT constrain the order in which the data is stored in the final file.

+1. An upload MAY be completed on a different instance than any which uploaded parts.

+1. The output of an upload MUST NOT be visible at the final destination until the upload may complete.

+1. It is not an error if a single multipart uploader instance initiates or completes multiple uploads files to the same destination sequentially, irrespective of whether or not the store supports concurrent uploads.

 ## Concurrency

 Multiple processes may upload parts of a multipart upload simultaneously.

-If a call is made to `initialize(path)` to a destination where an active upload is in progress, implementations MUST perform one of the two operations.
+If a call is made to `startUpload(path)` to a destination where an active upload is in progress, implementations MUST perform one of the two operations.

 * Reject the call as a duplicate.